Monolithic Power Systems, Inc Q4 2025 Earnings Call Transcript

 Jack Egan

 Great.
-Thanks for taking the questions and I’ll echo the congratulations for Bernie and Rob.
+Thanks for taking the questions.
+I’ll echo the congratulations for Bernie and Rob.
 I had a bit of a technical one.
-So during last year’s investor day, you.
-Mentioned a packaging innovation that would allow you to basically double the current density of your modules to about 3amps per millimeter squared.
-And I’m just curious, are there any updates on that?
-Like is that still a work in progress or you know, is there kind.
-Of a timeline for that milestone?
+So during last year’s Investor Day, you mentioned a packaging innovation that would allow you to basically double the current density of your modules to about 3 amps per millimeter squared.
+And I was just curious, are there any updates on that?
+Like, is that still a work in progress, or is there kind of a time line for that milestone?

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

-We start to sampling those products and again we expect to have a shipping in this, this quarter and next quarter.
-This quarter, yeah, those already implemented, they already qualified and our customers went through a qualification on it.
+We start to sampling those products, and we expect to have a shipping in this quarter and next quarter — this quarter.
+Yeah.
+Those are already implemented — they’re already qualified.
+And our customers went through a qualification on it.

 Jack Egan

 Got it.
-Okay, great to hear.
-And then kind of from a higher.
-Level then, you know, last quarter you talked a bit about the gross margin implications of moving from a silicon supplier to a system provider over the long term.
-I was very curious about the impact.
-On OPEX as well.
-I mean, is that going to require.
-You to kind of bring on new teams with experience in systems or is.
-There enough overlap between, you know, the.
-Chip design and system design processes that you could accomplish it organically?
-I guess just any, any details on, you know, the impact to R and.
-D dollars or SGA leverage would be nice.

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer

-Well, we need to get first things.
-Okay, first okay.
-And we only gain, not lose.
 Okay.
+Great to hear.
+And then kind of from a higher level then, last quarter, you talked a bit about the gross margin implications of moving from a silicon supplier to a system provider over the long term.
+I was a bit curious about the impact on opex as well.
+I mean, is that going to require you to kind of bring on new teams with experience in systems, or is there enough overlap between the chip design and system design processes that you could accomplish it organically, I guess?
+So just any details on the impact to R&D dollars or SG&A leverage would be nice.

+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

-I never believe, okay, big dollars investments and okay.
-And that translates to the bigger gain.
-Okay.
-That’s a bullshit to me.
-And so look at nps.
-We creating a few thousand four to five thousand products and I lost tracking.
-We addressed multiple second market.
-Why we can put all these one plus one equals three and again not just two anymore.
-We can put all these products, product putting the systems and we can provide higher values to end users.
-Which doesn’t mean we’re building a refrigerator, we’re building a TVs and okay, we’re building some things to alleviate our customers design effort, manufacturing effort and that’s.
+Well, we need to — first thing, we only gain, not lose.
+I never believed big dollars investments, and it translates to the bigger game.
+That’s bullshit.
+And so, look at MPS, we’re creating a few thousand — 4,000 to 5,000 product, and I lost tracking.
+We address the multiple second mover market.
+Why we cannot pull up all these one plus one equals three?
+Not just two anymore.
+We can pull all these products, put in the systems, and we can provide higher values to end users, which doesn’t mean we’re building a refrigerator, we’re building TVs.
+We’re building some things to alleviate our customers’ design effort, manufacturing effort, and that give us a high ASP.

-And give us a high aspect.
-And I said earlier that we’re sick and tired of selling silicon.
-Okay, but why we can just put all the silicon together and migrate to system levels like modules and system.
+And I said earlier that we’re sick and tired of selling silicons but why we can’t just put all the silicon together and migrate to system levels like modules — and like a system.
 You will see more and more.
-So at least I can say the net margins, net profit had to increase.
-There’ll be a company that’s going to be a lot more efficient.
+So at least I can say the net margins — net profit have to increase.
+And then be a company that’s going to be a lot more efficient.

 Bernie Blegen — Executive Vice President and Chief Financial Officer

-I want to touch on something that this transformation has been occurring now for well over 10 years if you think about we were pretty much completely an analog design house 1012 years ago.
-And then we’ve been able to migrate where we added both digital engineers and software engineers.
-And now we’ve had to take on new responsibilities and new skill sets related to packaging.
-And as Michael said in testing and each time we’ve done this, we’ve maintained the same level of R and D efficiency of getting the most out of the dollars spent.
-So just changing to develop, you know, new skill sets around the new opportunities we’ve identified does not necessarily mean that it’s going to get more expansive or it’s going to compress our operating margins.
+I want to touch on something that this transformation has been occurring now for well over 10 years.
+If you think about, we were pretty much completely an analog design house 10, 12 years ago, and then we’ve been able to migrate we added both digital engineers and software engineers.
+And now we’ve had to take on new responsibilities and new skill sets related to packaging, and as Michael said, in testing.
+And each time we’ve done this, we’ve maintained the same level of R&D efficiency of getting the most out of the dollars spent.
+So just changing to develop new skill sets around the new opportunities we’ve identified does not necessarily mean that it’s going to get more expansive or it’s going to compress our operating margins.

 Tony Balow — Vice President of Finance

-And I’ll just have one last comment.
-Even we made the model during investor day Jack that was fully aware of this transition.
-And so we talked about growing OPEX slower than revenue and giving some leverage to the model.
+And I just have one last comment.
+Even we made the model during Investor Day, Jack, that was fully aware of this transition.
+And so we talked about growing opex slower than revenue giving some leverage to the model.
 We knew this transition was happening when we put that guidance out there.
-Yeah.

 Jack Egan